Trail : home / School Information

-The school is led by a leadership team of Headteacher, Deputy Headteacher and 2 Assistant Headteachers.
+The school is led by a leadership team of Headteacher, Deputy Headteacher, SENCO and 1 Assistant Headteacher.
 Teaching staff include full-time and part-time teachers, supported by a team of Higher Level, Senior Teaching and Teaching Assistants, an Office Manager and 2 Business Support Officers, a Network Manager and a Pool Attendant.

 Other professionals work in the school and whilst we encourage them to feel part of the whole school team; they are employed by the Health Authority/Social Care, and as such work in other establishments.

 Our teaching record is strong and the staff are our main asset.
 The teaching in school ranges from good to outstanding.
 Nothing less is acceptable, as we believe our pupils deserve the best.

 Like most Special Schools we offer our pupils a curriculum which embraces the National Curriculum yet continues to place a high emphasis on personal, social and moral education.
 We like to think we are offering the best of both worlds which not only gives our pupils very highly structured teacher led programmes of work but also opportunities for a more open style of teaching and learning to take place.

 The 14-19 group of young people are engaged in the National Curriculum and other age appropriate education challenges.
 These include